 The Best Breakfast Foods for Weight Loss

-But that doesn’t mean you have to eat cereal to stay—or get—trim.
-Instead, mix-up your morning meal and try one—or a few—of these 5 breakfast foods that help you lose weight.
+Need ideas for a healthy breakfast?
+Mix up your morning meal and try one—or a few—of these 5 healthy breakfast foods that help you lose weight.

 A cup of raspberries delivers a whopping 8 grams of fiber (that's more than double what's in a cup of strawberries and about the same amount in a cup of some types of beans).
 What's so great about all that fiber?
 Recent research in the Journal of Nutrition suggests eating more fiber as a way to prevent weight gain or even encourage weight loss.
 Over the course of the two-year study, the researchers found that boosting fiber by 8 grams for every 1,000 calories resulted in about 4 ½ pounds of weight lost.

 Pictured Recipe: Peanut Butter Protein Overnight Oats